 We may need to know: How will we find an accurate forecast?
+What is the forecast and how can we use it to interpret likely conditions on our journey?
 Which direction and how strong is the wind?
 Is it due to increase or decrease?
 Is it going to change direction?
 How will the forecast wind speed impact on the locations we can choose from?
-How might the profile of the coastline affect the forecast conditions?
+What impact might the topography have and how will the forecast wind speed impact on the waters that we can choose from?
+What other weather factors are relevant?